laidbackware/laidbackware.github.io/docs/app-platform/tanzu-supply-chains/component-authoring.md

 This example uses simple shell scripts tested on Linux.

+The raw yaml and scripts below can be found [here](./component-authoring-example/).

 ## Inputs and outputs

 The component will expect an input of the pod spec, which is an output from the convention server.
 An input from the convention server will contain a single file in the root of the workspace called `app-config.yaml`.
 Below is an abbreviated pod spec, with the 2 sections that will be reused.